Trentonom0r3/Ezsynth/README.md

 I'd need some help with this, can update logic if I have the .so file, anyway.

 - Go to my Fork of Ebsynth, clone it, and run this [file](https://github.com/Trentonom0r3/ebsynth/blob/master/build-linux-cpu%2Bcuda.sh).
-- This will build the .so for ebsynth. (cuda+CPU).
+- This will build the .so for ebsynth.
+(CUDA+CPU).
 You can then place this in the `ezsynth/utils` directory alongside `ezsynth.dll`, enabling usage with linux.
 (In theory, untested on my end though.)

 ## API